davidson16807/tectonics.js/_posts/2015-8-21-worldgen.md

 <p>Where `Delta h` is the change in height, and `vec(x)` is our position in space. </p>

 <p>Now, back to step 1.
 We want to orient our northern hemisphere so that it faces some random direction.
 We can do this by applying a matrix to `vec(x)`.
-This matrix, denoted `A`, represents a random rotation in 3D space. </p>
+This matrix, denoted `bb A`, represents a random rotation in 3D space. </p>

 <p>`Delta h prop H((bb A vec(x))_z)`</p>